Burn (Usher song): Chart performance

 "Burn" was another commercial success for Usher.
 In the United States, the single debuted on the Billboard Hot 100 at number sixty-five, months prior to its physical release.
 It reached the top spot on May 29, 2004, replacing "Yeah!"'s twelve-week run at number one.
 The single was beaten by Fantasia's 2004 single "I Believe", which charted on its debut.
 It returned to number one for one last week, before it was finally knocked off by the album's third single, "Confessions Part II".
 The single failed to remain on the top spot as long as "Yeah!" did, staying only for eight non-consecutive weeks.
 "Burn" was the fifth most-played song in 2004 for earning 355,228 total plays, alongside "Yeah!" which topped the tally with 496,805 plays.
-The single was certified platinum by the Recording Industry Association of America for shipping 1,000,000 units.
+The single was certified four-times platinum by the Recording Industry Association of America for shipping 4,000,000 units.
 It became the second best-selling single in the United States, behind Usher's single "Yeah!".
 This gives him the distinction, alongside The Beatles in 1964, to have two of his singles occupying the top two spots on the Billboard Year-End Chart.
 Like "Yeah!", "Burn" helped Confessions remain on the top spot.

 Internationally, several music markets responded equally well.
 In the United Kingdom, the single debuted at number one and stayed for two weeks.
 Across European countries, the single performed well, reaching the top ten in Denmark, Ireland, the Netherlands, Norway, and Switzerland.
 It entered the top twenty in Austria, Belgium, Germany, and Sweden.
 In Australia, the single debuted at number three and peaked at number two.
 The single was certified 2× platinum by the Australian Recording Industry Association for selling 140,000 units.
 In the 2004 year ender charts, "Burn" became the thirty-first best-selling single in Australia.
 In New Zealand, it peaked at number one for three weeks, and remained on the charts for twenty-three weeks.
 The single was certified gold by the Recording Industry Association of New Zealand.

 Music video

 Background

 The music video for "Burn" was directed by Jake Nava, who had produced a wide array of videos for Atomic Kitten, Beyoncé Knowles, among others.
 It was shot at the former Hollywood house of American popular singer Frank Sinatra.
 The video features model Jessica Clark.
 In the July 2008 issue of Vibe magazine, Usher told writer Mitzi Miller, "Women have started to become lovers of each other as a result of not having enough men."
 On June 26, 2008, AfterEllen.com writer Sarah Warn revealed that Jessica Clark, the lead in Usher's "Burn" music video, was in fact an openly gay model.
-In the article, Warn writes, "Maybe it's not a lack of men that's turning women gay, Usher--maybe it's you!"
+In the article, Warn writes, "Maybe it's not a lack of men that's turning women gay, Usher – maybe it's you!"